 What does a Godly woman even look like?

 Sister!
 Sure, these things are all important.
 But don’t forget that you are the righteousness of God.
 Yes, you!
-These are all things you can learn but knowing this is one thing is paramount to everything else.
+These are all things you can learn but know this is one thing is paramount to everything else.
 If you don’t wrap your head around this, you will just be trying to become a Godly woman thinking that your performance is what will get you there.